shend2025/fastDown/README.md

 # Download Tool

 This is a file download tool that supports multi-threaded concurrent downloads, with download history recording and QR code generation capabilities.
-This tool likes Xunlei downloader in windows
+This tool likes Xunlei downloader in windows, smart for Mac/Liunx system etc.

 ## Configuration File Description